PapstJL4U/fgMetagame/README.md

 * added the option to parse multiple matchup.csv
 * still no cli or gui

 I hope this is helpful.
-It has lots of examples! (aka trail&error)
+It has lots of examples! (aka trail&error).

+USE Fighting_games_bounds.py for individual files or GetAllGameDataBound.py for a list of matchupcharts.